shiva-thapa-cohort6/repro_lab/README.md

 ## Standards Note (optional)
 NIST CSF 2.0 GV.ME-01 — “Measurement and performance management are conducted to assess cybersecurity posture.” (p.
 20)

+## Standards Note

+This capstone repository incorporates selected elements of the NIST Cybersecurity Framework (CSF) 2.0 and NIST SP 800-207 Zero Trust Architecture [3], [4].
+The Standards Crosswalk in `docs/crosswalk.md` maps three key project components—container configuration, the analysis script, and stored log outputs—to CSF Outcomes PR.PS-01, PR.PS-04, and ID.RA-01, and to Zero Trust Tenets 2 and 5.

+Evidence supporting these mappings is included in:
+- Container and environment definitions: `Dockerfile`, `requirements.txt`
+- Analysis workflow: `src/run.py`
+- Logged outputs and visual artifacts: `docs/metric.txt`, `docs/log.txt`, `docs/chart.png`
+- Standards mapping and profile snippet: `docs/crosswalk.md`

+This note provides traceability between the reproducible workflow developed in Homework 11 and the standards alignment required in Homework 12.